YouHaveTrouble/minecraft-optimization/README.md

       nearestlivingentitysensor: 40
 ```

-> It is not recommended to change these values from their defaults while [Pufferfish's DAB](#dabenabled) is enabled!

 This decides how often specified behaviors and sensors are being fired in ticks. `acquirepoi` for villagers seems to be the heaviest behavior, so it's been greately increased.
 Decrease it in case of issues with villagers finding their way around.

-### [pufferfish.yml]

-#### dab.enabled

-`Good starting value: true`

-DAB (dynamic activation of brain) reduces the amount an entity is ticked the further away it is from players.
-DAB works on a gradient instead of a hard cutoff like EAR.
-Instead of fully ticking close entities and barely ticking far entities, DAB will reduce the amount an entity is ticked based on the result of a calculation influenced by [dab.activation-dist-mod](#dabactivation-dist-mod).

-#### dab.max-tick-freq

-`Good starting value: 20`

-Defines the slowest amount entities farthest from players will be ticked.
-Increasing this value may improve the performance of entities far from view but may break farms or greatly nerf mob behavior.
-If enabling DAB breaks mob farms, try decreasing this value.

-#### dab.activation-dist-mod

-`Good starting value: 7`

-Controls the gradient in which mobs are ticked.
-Decreasing this will activate DAB closer to players, improving DAB's performance gains, but will affect how entities interact with their surroundings and may break mob farms.
-If enabling DAB breaks mob farms, try increasing this value.

-#### enable-async-mob-spawning

-`Good starting value: true`

-If asynchronous mob spawning should be enabled.
-For this to work, the Paper's per-player-mob-spawns setting must be enabled.
-This option does not actually spawn mobs asynchronous, but does offload much of the computational effort involved with spawning new mobs to a different thread.
-Enabling this option should not be noticeable on vanilla gameplay.

-#### enable-suffocation-optimization

-`Good starting value: true`

-This option optimises a suffocation check (the check to see if a mob is inside a block and if they should take suffocation damage), by rate limiting the check to the damage timeout.
-This optimisation should be impossible to notice unless you're an extremely technical player who's using tick-precise timing to kill an entity at exactly the right time by suffocation.

-#### inactive-goal-selector-throttle

-`Good starting value: true`

-Throttles the AI goal selector in entity inactive ticks, causing the inactive entities to update their goal selector every 20 ticks instead of every tick.
-Can improve performance by a few percent, and has minor gameplay implications.

 ### [purpur.yml]